aroraakshit/thecuriousperspective/_posts/2023-03-23-pytorch-traced-models.md

 2. NGC [PyTorch docker image](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch/tags)
 3. Blogs about PyTorch tracing vs scripting
     - [blog](https://ppwwyyxx.com/blog/2022/TorchScript-Tracing-vs-Scripting/) by Yuxin Wu - Software Engineer at Google Brain, May 2022.
+        - Proposes the use of tracing over scripting because complying with scripting requirements is harder and makes the code uglier, in comparison to tracing.
+I highly recommend going through this blog in detail to understand the comparison between tracing and scripting.
+The blog ultimately proposes cleverly mixing tracing (by default) and scripting (when required for submodules) for the most optimal export.
     - [Mastering TorchScript](https://paulbridger.com/posts/mastering-torchscript/) by Paul Bridger - ML Consultant, October 2020.
 4. Misc
     - [Adding support for HTML5's details element to Jekyll](http://movb.de/jekyll-details-support.html)